Selsey: High and Late Middle Ages

+Early modern

-The manor of Selsey remained in the Bishop of Chichesters hands until 1561, when it was taken over by the crown.
+The manor of Selsey remained in the Bishop of Chichester's hands until 1561, when it was taken over by the crown.

 In July 1588 the Spanish Armada arrived off the Isle of Wight with the intention of attacking Portsmouth.
 The wind changed direction to the south-west.
 Men from the Manhood Peninsula serving under Francis Drake conceived a plan to lure the Spanish fleet onto the Owers rocks (off Selsey).
 However the Spanish Admiral, recognising the danger, decided to head for Calais.

 In 1647, a fatality was recorded following a cricket match at Selsey when a fielder called Henry Brand was hit on the head by the batsman Thomas Latter, who was trying to hit the ball a second time.
 The incident repeated one at Horsted Keynes in 1624.

-Over the centuries that Selsey has derived an income from the sea, one of the enterprises was smuggling.
+Over the centuries Selsey has derived an income from the sea, not all of it strictly legal.
 In the eighteenth century Selsey Bill was very much more isolated than it is today, and the sand spit extended farther out to sea.
 There was only the causeway connected to the mainland and that was covered at high tide.
 The approach of the local riding officer would have been conspicuous in the extreme.
+One of the enterprises was smuggling with many local people being involved in the lucrative trade.
 The Rectors of Selsey reputedly claimed a tithe on all kegs landed there, and stories also tell of a passageway leading from the Old Rectory (at Church Norton) to the remains of a Mound, thought to have been built by the Normans.
 The course of the tunnel was marked by a depression on the surface of the ground as late as 1911.

-In the 1720s one Selsey man ran a regular ferry service to France, traveling back and forth every five weeks, and other prominent Selsey figures made considerable fortunes just from part-time work in the free-trade.
+The legal export of wool trade had been established for centuries with Chichester being granted staple port status.
+However, the Selsey area was notorious for the illegal export of wool, in a custom known as owling.
+During the 1720s one Selsey man ran a regular ferry service to France, travelling back and forth every five weeks, and other prominent Selsey figures made considerable fortunes just from part-time work in the free-trade.

-Landings were not confined to Selsey itself: in a single run in 1743 2,000 lbs of tea were brought inland at West Wittering some six miles (10 km) away.

 In 1749 fourteen smugglers, members of the notorious Hawkhurst Gang, were accused of the murder of William Galley, a custom-house officer, and Daniel Chater, a shoemaker.
+A contemporary book written under the pseudonym "A. Gentleman" provides a narrative on the offence, capture, trial and execution of the smugglers involved.
 Seven were tried and condemned to death at Chichester assizes; one died in gaol before sentence could be carried out and the other six were hanged at the Broyle north of Chichester.
 Subsequently, the bodies of two of the smugglers, John Cobby and John Hammond, were hung in gibbets at Selsey Bill so that they could be seen at great distance from east and west.